Illinois State Senator Suzy Glowiak Hilton

 Category: Press Releases

-Senate Bill 190 passed the Senate and moves for further consideration in the House.
+House Bill 3107 passed the Senate Revenue Committee Wednesday and moves for further consideration before the full Senate.

 Category: Press Releases